 Items tagged “muscles”

-The psoas major muscle (often referred to as the psoas muscle) is one of the muscles of the posterior abdominal wall and lies not in the retroperitoneum but posteriorly in the iliopsoas compartment.
-Summary origin: vertebral bodies, intervertebral discs and transverse processes of T12 to L5 i...
+The psoas major muscle (usually shortened to just the psoas muscle) is one of the muscles of the posterior abdominal wall and lies not in the retroperitoneum but posterior to it, in the iliopsoas compartment.
+Summary origin: vertebral bodies, intervertebral discs and transverse processes of T1...

 The ocular adductors are the extra-ocular muscles responsible of adduction of the globe: medial rectus (primary function) inferior rectus (tertiary function) superior rectus (tertiary function)